VoIP is a better all-round solution for businesses in 2023 than landline services. We found six key differences to know:

 - Conferencing

-Know which are the features that are essential or could add massive value to your business, and which are appealing but not absolutely essential.
-If a key feature on your wants list is not included as standard, see if the provider can add it, and there are features included that you know are of limited value to you, see if they can be removed to reduce the overall cost.
+Knowing which features will add massive value to your business, and which are appealing but not absolutely essential, is crucial.
+If a key feature on your wants list is not included as standard, see if the provider can add it.
+If there are features included that you know are of limited value to you, see if they can be removed to reduce the overall cost.
 Modern VoIP phone solutions have never been so flexible and customizable, so take advantage of this.

 - Strong passwords